Help for Nonprofits

-Foundation Directory is the most comprehensive prospect research tool for fundraisers.
-Please visit CLP – Main (Oakland) to access Foundation Directory Pro.
+- Foundation Directory is the most comprehensive prospect research tool for fundraisers.

-Foundation Grants To Individuals: This database provides information on almost 10,000 funders that provide scholarships, fellowships, grants and other types of financial support to individuals.
+- Foundation Grants To Individuals provides information on almost 10,000 funders that provide scholarships, fellowships, grants and other types of financial support to individuals.
 It is an excellent resource for students, artists and researchers.

-Guidestar Pro: GuideStar Pro allows you to research and analyze data and financials on millions of nonprofits in one dynamic interface using multiple filters to refine and improve search results.
+- Guidestar Pro allows you to research and analyze data and financials on millions of nonprofits in one dynamic interface using multiple filters to refine and improve search results.
 Identify key nonprofit leaders and analyze individual salary and compensation data.

 The Nonprofit Resource Center provides access to circulating and reference materials within the major subject categories listed below.

 Grant Resources: This section includes reference directories describing public, private and corporate funding sources.
 It also includes a small circulating collection of books relevant to individual artists, writers and filmmakers.

 Philanthropy: Books in this section provide information on the history and current trends of philanthropy, how to start and operate a grantmaking foundation, as well as helpful advice for donors on charitable giving.

 Volunteerism: This part of the collection is focused on the volunteer experience, including volunteer program development and management.

 Proposal Writing: This section includes books on the grant seeking process, how to write proposals for nonprofit organizations, program evaluation, grant reporting and samples of successful proposals.